 All text is double spaced on one side of the paper with block quotes single-spaced.
 The draft version of the dissertation for your advisers (if they require it for the defense) may be printed on multipurpose paper.
-If you print a post-defense final copy of the dissertation it should be printed on high-quality, acid-free paper-20# with at least 25 percent cotton rag content-to assure a longer shelf life.

-You are required to submit a word and pdf digital copy to the dissertation secretary.
+You are required to submit a word copy to the dissertation secretary.
 Un-link any live URLs and convert these to black text.
 Convert your electronic file to a pdf, which will embed fonts and preserve graphics at a print-quality resolution.